acbarrentine/chimera-md/readme.md

 The basic organizational structure you'll want is an `index.md` file in each interesting directory that points to the files you want to show and to the other folders you want to have reachable from there.
 This doesn't have to be a tree structure, but that's a good way to start.
-Page sidebars will attempt to show discovered peer documents (anything with a .md extension), but you can link to whatever you'd like.
+If you don't have an index file, but CHIMERA_GENERATE_INDEX is set to `true`, the server will make a best guess from the contents of a folder (showing anything with a .md extension).
+That setting will also populate a sidebar panel on markdown documents linking to discovered peers.
 Consider dressing up your index documents with pictures to make them look sharp!

 If you don't have a tree-like structure, you can use Docker volume mappings to invent one.
 As long as mappings don't target the same exact Docker directory, they can overlap however you'd like.
 I